 - Sitting in a non-ergonomic position: The weight of your torso exerts vertical pressure on your lower vertebrae.
 At the same time, your legs (the most powerful muscles in your body) press against a foot brace and exert horizontal pressure on your lower spine.

-- Not shifting position: You are stuck in a tiny seat for a long time without switching to position to release the tension in your legs/back and to stretch.
+- Not shifting position: You are stuck in a tiny seat for a long time without changing positions to release the tension in your legs/back and to stretch.

 You might be thinking, don’t the foot pegs and back support help you avoid problems from improper posture?